 While Sodium Chloride, Baking soda, Methane, Salt, etc., are examples of the compounds.

 You can easily distinguish the properties of mixtures and compounds with this article.
-This difference can be helpful to understand these basic topics of chemistry.
+This difference can be helpful in understanding these basic topics of chemistry.
 As well as it will provide general information about the things in your household life.